Politics of Kyrgyzstan

-The politics of Kyrgyzstan, officially known as the Kyrgyz Republic, takes place in the framework of a presidential system representative democratic republic, whereby the President is head of state and the Chairman of the Cabinet of Ministers is head of government.
+The politics of Kyrgyzstan takes place in the framework of a presidential system representative democratic republic, whereby the President is head of state and the Chairman of the Cabinet of Ministers is head of government.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and parliament.

-Unlike one of its neighbors – Turkmenistan – Kyrgyzstan has had a more pluralistic political system since the collapse of the Soviet Union.
+Unlike one of its neighbors Turkmenistan, Kyrgyzstan has had a more pluralistic political system since the collapse of the Soviet Union.
 Kyrgyzstan has swung between authoritarian and democratic forms of government.
 Three authoritarian presidents have been ousted from office since 2005 due to popular protests.

 Political history

 In the first years of Kyrgyzstan's full independence, President Askar Akayev appeared wholeheartedly committed to the reform process.
 However, despite the backing of major Western donors, including the International Monetary Fund (IMF), Kyrgyzstan had consequential economic difficulties from the outset.
 These came mainly as a result of the breakup of the Soviet trade bloc, which impeded the Republic's smooth transfer to a free-market economy.

 In 1993, allegations of corruption against Akayev's closest political associates blossomed into a major scandal.
 One of those accused of improprieties was Vice President Feliks Kulov, who resigned for ethical reasons in December.
 Following Kulov's resignation, Akayev dismissed the government and called upon the last communist premier, Apas Djumagulov, to form a new one.
 In January 1994, Akayev initiated a referendum asking for a renewed mandate to complete his term of office.
 He received 96.2% of the vote.

 A new Constitution was passed by the Parliament in May 1993.
 In 1994, however, the Parliament failed to produce a quorum for its last scheduled session prior to the expiration of its term (February 1995).
 President Akayev was widely accused of having manipulated a boycott by a majority of the parliamentarians.
 Akayev, in turn, asserted that the communists had caused a political crisis by preventing the legislature from fulfilling its role.
 Akayev scheduled an October 1994 referendum, overwhelmingly approved by voters, that proposed two amendments to the Constitution, one that would allow the Constitution to be amended by means of a referendum, and the other creating a new bicameral parliament called the Jogorku Keņesh.

 Elections for the two legislative chambers – a 35-seat full-time assembly and a 70-seat part-time assembly – were held in February 1995 after campaigns considered remarkably free and open by most international observers, although the election-day proceedings were marred by widespread irregularities.
 Independent candidates won most of the seats, suggesting that personalities prevailed over ideologies.
 The new Parliament convened its initial session in March 1995.
 One of its first orders of business was the approval of the precise constitutional language on the role of the legislature.